MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/core-motion-integration.md

     node.position = ccpAdd(node.position, ccpMult(CGPoint(x: -accelerationY, y: accelerationX), 0.02))

 <table border="0"><tr><td width="48px" bgcolor="#d0ffd0"><strong>Tip</strong></td><td bgcolor="#d0ffd0">
 If you use the accelerometer to control your game's character you should disable autorotation.
-Otherwise the interface orientation may change unintentionally while controlling the game, which will confuse the player and possibly even invert the controls.
+Otherwise the interface orientation may change unintentionally while controlling the game, which will confuse the player and possibly even invert the controls if the interface orientation change is not accounted for when applying the acceleration values.
 </td></tr></table>

 And then there's the issue of calibration.
 You can not expect players to play on a flat surface at all times.
 Most players will want to play at an angle, or even lying down holding the device above them.
 This requires you to calibrate the device to a desired orientation which is then used as the reference orientation.
 Tilting the device should then be relative to the reference orientation.